National insurance contributions (NICs)

 Local authorities are financed partly by the imposition of council tax, which is a property-based tax levied on the occupier of a domestic dwelling at a flat rate per dwelling.
 Unoccupied dwellings are also taxed on the property’s owner.
 The remainder of local authority finance comes from the imposition of the uniform business rate on business property and from central government grants.

-A number of measures have been introduced in recent years to discourage the acquisition and holding of high-value residential property (property valued at over GBP 2 million) by non-natural persons (NNPs).
+A number of measures have been introduced in recent years to discourage the acquisition and holding of high-value residential property (originally this was aimed at property valued at over GBP 2 million) by non-natural persons (NNPs), broadly companies and other non-transparent entities.
+Over the years the threshold has been reduced from GBP 2m to residential properties valued in excess of GBP 500,000.

 An NNP is defined as a company, partnerships with a corporate partner, and collective investment vehicles.
-The definitions of an NNP are aligned, as far as possible, so that the same definition applies in respect of the ATED, SDLT, and the CGT extension.
+The definitions of an NNP are aligned, as far as possible, so that the same definition applies in respect of the annual ATED charge, SDLT, and the historic ATED CGT extension.

 Both UK resident and non-UK resident NNPs are within the scope of all aspects of these rules.